How to Configure Unattended Upgrades on Debian 12/11/10

 Package Blacklist

-This setting allows you to select packages that you do not want to update automatically.
+This setting allows you to automatically select packages you do not want to update.
 To do this, remove the comment from this option and add the names of the packages you want to exclude, as illustrated in the example below:

 Unattended-Upgrade::Package-Blacklist {